 Stores like J.C.
 Penney are facing an uphill battle with online competitors, increasing seasonality, and evolving customer preferences.
 For its first fiscal quarter this year, J.C.
-Penney’s inventory was down 1.4 percent, but up by 2.6 percent with comparable store sales.
+Penney’s inventory was with comparable store sales.

 With competition from stores like Amazon and Target, J.C.
 Penney hired a pricing strategist.
 What else can be done to trim excess inventory?
 And why is seasonality so difficult?